Tommaso Spadolini reveals more details of 85m Rosetti concept

-This can be seen in Spadolini’s design with its aft-deck helipad accessed via a central gangway across the plentiful amidships storage area, which can hold a large tender, a sailing yacht and many more superyacht water toys besides.
-Rosetti Superyachts adds that the design can be tweaked to move the helideck further forward if required.
+Key features include a plentiful amidships storage area, which can hold a large tender, a sailing yacht and many more superyacht water toys besides.
+Spadolini adds that the helideck has been situated as far from the accommodation as possible to minimise take-off noise, but can be moved further forward if required.

 “Despite the large deck areas dedicated to storage for tender and toys, I was able to develop a vessel with a volume of over 2,000GT split between the forward superstructure and aft guest area below the helipad,” he continued.
 “Connected by an open and covered walkway, this is a unique arrangement on a yacht borrowed from certain working vessels.”

 As well as the duplex owner's suite, the design allows for further guest cabins on the main deck, with all the crew quarters situated on the lower deck.
 A central superyacht elevator would connect all four levels.